ember-learn/cli-guides/guides/legacy/dependencies.md

 - Every Ember app has a file called `package.json` that lists node modules used by the app.
 The code itself goes in `node_modules`, just like in many non-Ember JavaScript projects
-- The `vendor` directory, which is a common home for extra JavaScript, such as web workers
+- The `vendor` directory, which is a common home for third party JavaScript that is copied and pasted in
 - The `public` directory, the typical place for assets like images
 - The `styles` directory, for stylesheets like CSS, SASS, or LESS plus folders like `vendor` and `public` that hold can many other files of the developer's